docker/docs/datacenter/ucp/2.2/guides/admin/configure/use-your-own-tls-certificates.md

 ---
+title: Use your own TLS certificates
 description: Learn how to configure Docker Universal Control Plane to use your own certificates.
 keywords: Universal Control Plane, UCP, certificate, authentication, tls
-title: Use your own TLS certificates
 ---

 All UCP services are exposed using HTTPS, to ensure all communications between clients and UCP are encrypted.
-By default this is done using self-signed TLS certificates that are not trusted by client tools like web browsers.
-So when you try to access UCP, your browser will warn that it doesn't trust UCP or that UCP has an invalid certificate.
+By default, this is done using self-signed TLS certificates that are not trusted by client tools like web browsers.
+So when you try to access UCP, your browser warns that it doesn't trust UCP or that UCP has an invalid certificate.

 ![invalid certificate](../../images/use-externally-signed-certs-1.png)